SanyingYi/CSCI596-Final-Project/README.md

 ```
 * For compute_LSH() function, we failed to come up with a practical parallelization implementation due to the set operation problem.
 Each team will have a private set variable to save the valid pair results from all sub-threads.
 But the set can only be operated by one thread at one time considering the race condition, which could be a bottleneck of the effectiveness of the parallelization.
 Also, when copying the set struct results from GPU to CPU, since the element member in the struct is a pointer, the memory address transformation between CPU and GPU machines would be a problem.
 Further exploration is needed.

-### MPI parallel computing
-We conducted MPI parallel computing on LSH, including:

-1. **MinHash signature computing**: Each process is responsible for computing the signatures for part of the documents.
-Then the full data is distributed back to each process after aggregating it in the main process.
-2. **Banded LSH mapping**: The bands are equally distributed to processes, where we check if documents with the same signature pieces are indeed similar, and if so, we add the pair into the result set.
-Then the results are gathered in the main process.

-Eventually we output all the similar file pairs.

 ## Expected Results
 We will test the runtime and efficiency of the algorithm with different parallelization methods and different numbers of nodes and threads by running the program on the CARC clusters.
 We are expected to see a similar efficiency pattern with strong scaling with more nodes and threads, while the runtime should decrease.